Buckingham Palace is one of the world's most recognisable landmarks—known across the globe for its glamour and history.

 Prince Edward and wife Sophie are one royal couple who also hold private apartments at the palace.

-However, much like the rest of the family, the Earl and Countess, along with their children Lady Louise Windsor and James, Viscount Severn, do not reside at the palace full-time, and instead handily use it as their London residence.
+However, much like the rest of the family, the Earl and Countess, along with their children Lady Louise Windsor and James, Viscount Severn, do not reside at the palace full-time, and instead, handily use it as their London residence.

 Sophie and Edward regularly undertake royal duties in the capital, so the pair understandably spend a lot of time at their apartments there.
 The couple also has offices where they conduct any royal business—and where any of their official staff work from too.

 When Prince Edward and the Countess of Wessex are not living at Buckingham Palace, they are at their private home, the royal residence of Bagshot Park in Surrey.

 Like the Earl and Countess of Wessex, the Queen's daughter Princess Anne also has a series of offices at Buckingham Palace.
-And she too will have to move her work space out of the residence while the maintenance works are finished.

 However, in regard to Princess Anne's actual home, she also has a private residence she can retreat to.